 “I can do it.
 I need to move.”

 She began moving around the edge of the pit.
 Ceria hesitated, and then got to work as well.
 The first thing she did was pick up the spellbook.
-The magic words glimmered as she put them in her pack.
+The magic words glimmered as she put the book in her pack.
 Then she began hunting for anything that had survived the flames.

 “Burnt sword here.
 Looks cracked.
 But it’s still magical; I can feel it.”